cozy/cozy.github.io/src/dev/konnector.md

 But sometimes, the webpage is a JavaScript page that uses a JSON API url.
 JSON is easier to parse than full HTML webpages.

-For the purpose of this guide, let's consider we are in the case of a full of HTML webpage, like the service given as an example in the template: http://books.toscrape.com
+For the purpose of this guide, let's consider we are in the case of a full HTML webpage, like the service given as an example in the template: http://books.toscrape.com

 This is the easiest part, juste fetch the webpage: